 To cook the quinoa, you will use a 2:1 ratio of liquid to quinoa, or 2 cups of water for every 1 cup of dry quinoa.
 You can use another liquid besides water, such as chicken, vegetable, or mushroom broth, which will add a nice flavor to the finished dish.

 Quinoa has a natural outer coating called saponin which can impart a bitter taste to the cooked grain.
 To remove this, you need to rinse the quinoa to remove any residue from the seed.
 This task has already been performed in some boxed quinoa, but you may want to repeat the process if you are unsure.

-To rinse the grain, pour the uncooked quinoa into a fine mesh strainer and rinse with cool running water for 2 to 3 minutes, agitating the seeds with your hands to remove any residue.
+To rinse the grain, pour the uncooked quinoa into a fine-mesh strainer and rinse with cool running water for two to three minutes, agitating the seeds with your hands to remove any residue.
+Drain well.

 Toast the Quinoa

 This is an optional step, but toasting the grains will bring out their nuttiness and sweetness and makes for a more flavorful finished product (similar to when making rice pilaf).
 In the saucepan you plan to cook the quinoa, add a drizzle of olive or canola oil and warm over medium-low heat.
 Add the drained quinoa and, stirring constantly, toast the grains until they turn golden, 4 to 6 minutes.
 Just watch it carefully and continue to stir as quinoa can burn easily.